actions/importer-labs/jenkins/2-audit.md

 - __Successful__ pipelines had 100% of the pipeline constructs and individual items converted automatically to their GitHub Actions equivalent.
 - __Partially successful__ pipelines had all of the pipeline constructs converted, however, there were some individual items (e.g. build tasks or build triggers) that were not converted automatically to their GitHub Actions equivalent.
-- __Unsupported__ pipelines are definition types that are not supported by Valet.
+- __Unsupported__ pipelines are definition types that are not supported by GitHub Actions Importer.
 The following Jenkins pipeline types are supported:
   - Flow Definition
   - Project (declarative Jenkinsfile pipelines)
   - Multibranch Project
 - __Failed__ pipelines encountered a fatal error when being converted.
 This can occur for one of three reasons:
   - The pipeline was misconfigured and not valid in Jenkins.
-  - Valet encountered an internal error when converting it.
+  - GitHub Actions Importer encountered an internal error when converting it.
   - There was an unsuccessful network response, often due to invalid credentials, that caused the pipeline to be inaccessible.

-The "Job types" section will summarize which types of pipelines are being used and which are supported or unsupported by Valet.
+The "Job types" section will summarize which types of pipelines are being used and which are supported or unsupported by GitHub Actions Importer.

 #### Build steps

-The build steps summary section presents an overview of the individual build steps that are used across all pipelines and how many were automatically converted by Valet.
+The build steps summary section presents an overview of the individual build steps that are used across all pipelines and how many were automatically converted by GitHub Actions Importer.

 ```md
 ### Build steps